-Cybersecurity is an important part of our risk management processes and an area of increasing focus for our Board and management.
+Cybersecurity is a critical component of our enterprise risk management framework and a key area of focus for both our Board and management.
 Our approach is to treat cybersecurity not just as a technology issue, but to recognize that it can have wide-ranging impacts on the business, operations, and financials of our company.

 Our Audit Committee is responsible for the oversight of risks from cybersecurity threats and receives updates from management quarterly.
 At least annually, the entire Board receives an overview from management of our cybersecurity threat risk management and strategy processes covering topics such as data security posture, results from third-party assessments, progress towards pre-determined risk-mitigation-related goals, our incident response plan, and material cybersecurity threat risks or incidents and developments, as well as the steps management has taken to respond to such risks.
 In such sessions, the Audit Committee and Board generally receive materials including a cybersecurity scorecard and other materials indicating current and emerging material cybersecurity threat risks, and describing the company's ability to mitigate those risks, and discuss such matters with our Chief Information Security Officer.
 Members of the Board are also encouraged to regularly engage in ad hoc conversations with management on cybersecurity-related news events and discuss any updates to our cybersecurity risk management and strategy programs.
-Material cybersecurity threat risks are also considered during separate Board meeting discussions of important matters like enterprise risk management, operational budgeting, business continuity planning, mergers and acquisitions, brand management, and other relevant matters.
+Material cybersecurity threat risks are also integrated into Board meeting discussions of important matters like enterprise risk management, operational budgeting, business continuity planning, mergers and acquisitions, brand management, and other relevant matters.

-Our cybersecurity risk management and strategy processes, which are discussed in greater detail above, are led by our Chief Information Security Officer (CISO) in connection with our Chief Technology Officer, Chief Legal and People Officer, our Senior Vice President of Legal and Vice President, Internal Audit.
-Such individuals have extensive prior work experience and expertise spanning over three decades in various roles involving managing information security, developing cybersecurity strategy, implementing effective information and cybersecurity programs, managing cybersecurity operations and incident response, and incorporating security and privacy by design into software development programs, and our CISO has both CISSP and CRISC certifications.
+Our cybersecurity risk management and strategy processes, which are discussed in greater detail above, are led by our VP Information Security in connection with our Chief Technology Officer, Chief Legal and People Officer, our Senior Vice President of Legal and Vice President, Internal Audit.
+Such individuals have extensive prior work experience and expertise spanning over three decades in various roles involving managing information security, developing cybersecurity strategy, implementing effective information and cybersecurity programs, managing cybersecurity operations and incident response, and incorporating security and privacy by design into software development programs.